Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Discussion Outlook

-In summary, our results establish a firm microscopic basis for stochastic $\beta$-relaxation as an effective theory for supercooled liquids around the dynamical crossover point, and provide a unified framework that consistently extends MCT beyond the mean field picture.
-While many open questions remain, the present work sets the stage for systematic investigations of fluctuation effects in glassy dynamics beyond mean-field from a first-principles theory.
+In summary, we provided here a unified framework that consistently extends MCT beyond the mean field picture and established a firm microscopic basis for stochastic beta-relaxation as an effective theory for supercooled liquids around the dynamical crossover point.
+While many open questions remain, the present work sets the stage for systematic, first-principles-based investigations of fluctuation effects in glassy dynamics beyond mean-field.